//

 I´ll be happy to have a lively discussion about this topic also at the first Linked Data Camp in Vienna.

-4 Responses to “Why the term “Linking Open Data” might be misleading”
+4 thoughts on “Why the term “Linking Open Data” might be misleading

 So semantic web standards (combined with applied linked data principles) can be an integration layer.